Updated

-EV Charger Payback Period: How Quickly Does a Home Charger Pay for Itself?
+EV Charger Payback Period: How Quickly It Pays Off

 The Short Answer: 3–8 Months

-A home EV charger typically pays for itself in 3–8 months, depending on:
+A home EV charger typically pays for itself in 3–8 months.
+Three variables set the pace:

-- What you’d otherwise be paying to charge (Supercharger, public rapid, 3-pin at peak rates)
+- What you’d otherwise pay to charge (Supercharger, public rapid, 3-pin at peak rates)

-After the payback period, every charge is pure savings compared to the alternative.
-Over 5 years, the savings add up to thousands of pounds.
+After payback, every charge is pure savings against the alternative.
+Over five years, the savings run into thousands of pounds.

 How the Payback Calculation Works

-Total installed cost ÷ Monthly savings = Months to break even
+The formula: total installed cost ÷ monthly savings = months to break even.

 - Charger installed cost: £950 (mid-range charger + standard installation)